microsoft/PowerToys/doc/devdocs/modules/powerpreview/monaco/readme.md

 ## languages.json

 [`languages.json`](/src/modules/previewpane/MonacoPreviewHandler/languages.json) contains all extensions and Id's for the supported languages of Monaco.
-The [`FileHandler`](/src/modules/previewpane/MonacoPreviewHandler/FileHandler.cs) class and the installer.
+The [`FileHandler`](/src/modules/previewpane/MonacoPreviewHandler/FileHandler.cs) class and the installer are using this file.

 ### Generate languages.json file